- Purchase the complete Expat Arrivals Perth Guide (PDF)

 Does Perth suffer from water shortages?

-Yes, dire water shortages have plagued Perth for the past few years.
+Yes, dire water shortages have plagued Perth for several years.
 In addition to imposing restrictions and advocating for conservation, the government has imposed price hikes on water usage to try curb consumption.
-There are also sprinkler restrictions in place.

 What are job prospects like in Perth?